Master of Science in Nursing

 General Description

-The College of Nursing offers a Master of Science in Nursing.
-Offered online with residency hours required, the program utilizes a cohort model where students progress through the program with a cohort of their peers.
-The FNP area of study consists of 48 graduate credits and can be completed full-time in two years.
-The MSN Family Nurse Practitioner area of study is fully approved by the Idaho Board of Nursing and is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The College of Nursing offers a Master of Science in Nursing Family Nurse Practitioner degree path.
+Asynchronous learning with on-campus competency lab hours required with four clinical courses.
+The FNP program consists of 47 graduate credits and can be completed within 24 months.
+The MSN Family Nurse Practitioner program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Idaho Board of Nursing.

 Goal